Food Addiction: Causes, Symptoms, Signs & Treatment Help

 - Kidney/Liver Disease

-Psychological Effects – Food addiction can be debilitating to mental health, especially if there is lack of support or inadequate help.
+Psychological Effects – Food addiction can be debilitating to mental health, especially if there is a lack of support or inadequate help.
 Some of the psychological effects that may be experienced include:

 - Low self-esteem